randallli/randallli.github.io/cup.md

 * A bucket of water: because refilling is much faster when everyone can dip their cup in to restart.

 ### House rules:
-* A large open space is best.
+* A large open space that can get wet is best.
 Anywhere you would have a waterballoon fight.
 * Get everyone to agree to clean up after you play.
 * Hold your cup in the palm of your hand with your fingers outstretched.